Production

 Our service packages:

-- Identification of quick wins and immediate measures
+- Identify quick wins and immediate measures

 Your benefit:

-- Outdated and inefficient processes are uncovered
+- Transparency about outdated and inefficient processes

 Implementation and monitoring

-Ensuring gradual and sustainable implementation.
+Ensuring gradual and sustainable implementation

 The immediate measures and medium and long-term strategies identified in the previous phase cannot usually be implemented as part of day-to-day business alone.
 It is therefore necessary to define improvement projects that specify the timeline, responsibilities, key milestones and potential risks.
 These projects are integrated into a roadmap that enables clear prioritization.